 Hyperstealth is a successful Canadian camouflage design company with over five million military issued uniforms and over 3000 vehicles and fighter jets using their patterns around the world.

 In 2011 Hyperstealth's Cramer announced Quantum Stealth (Light Bending Material)(1) a story which went viral around the world after a 2012 CNN T.V. story on that technology (2).
 Many remain skeptical that Cramer has accomplished this, however, members of the Hyperstealth advisory board who have seen and handled the Quantum Stealth material have come forward to confirm his claims: William Jarvis, 19 year Navy SEAL (Retired) who has accompanied Cramer to a number of these demonstrations in the U.S. and Britain.
 Colin Worth a 20+ year RCMP (Royal Canadian Mounted Police) officer (Retired) who accompanied Cramer to the first set of Canadian Government Demonstrations.
 Master Corporal Matt Pitre, Sargent Scott McLeod both Retired Canadian Special Forces and Brigadier-General Larry Lashkevich, (Canadian Forces Retired) who accompanied Cramer on his second and third demonstrations to the Canadian Military.

-Hyperstealth will publicly disclose our patent pending Quantum Stealth (Light Bending Material), SolarStealth (Solar Panel Applifier), Declipse (Shadow Removal Technology) and Ghostech (Deceptive Decoys) along with a few other technologies we are currently writing the patent applications for, beginning July 1, 2018 (Canada's 151st birthday).
+Hyperstealth will publicly disclose our patent pending Quantum Stealth (Light Bending Material), SolarStealth (Solar Panel Applifier), Declipse (Shadow Removal Technology) and Ghostech (Deceptive Decoys) along with a few other technologies we are currently writing the patent applications for, when we have finalized all the patents.
 It is illegal to claim something is patent pending when it is not.